-In the ongoing slowdown in auto sector, the company which is suffering the maximum heat is Honda Atlas.
-With 3 locally assembled products in its portfolio, the company is suffering the most damage from some dreadful decline in sales.
+In the ongoing slowdown in auto sector, the automaker which is suffering the most is Honda Atlas.
+With only 3 locally assembled products in its portfolio, the company is suffering the most damage in form of some dreadful decline in sales.

 Honda only caters to rather larger engine displacement cars as per our market standards, with 1339cc & 1497cc City sedan, 1497cc BR-V seven-seater MPV, 1498cc Civic Turbo and 1799cc Civic in its lineup.
 None of the cars in Honda’s portfolio falls below the 1300cc displacement which also results in higher taxation for end users.

 Since 2015 Honda has also stopped disclosing individual sales figures of Civic & City rather present them as a combined number.
 The duo is collectively suffering from a 63% decline in sales with just 10,665 units combined in the first 8 months of this fiscal year compared to 28,760 units in the corresponding period a year earlier.
 Similarly sales of BR-V are suffering from 45% decline with 1,832 units sold in the above mentioned period compared to 3,317 units sold a year earlier.

 The company has also been dragging the 5th generation City since more than decade which has now become a 12-year old car & two generations behind the global Honda City model.
 In this day & age, the entire Honda City range including its flagship 1.5L Aspire Prosmatec that cost PKR 27.19 lac fails to offer a single airbag.